sandialabs/seat-qgis-plugin/docs/src/gui/shear_stress/02_probabilities.rst

 .. note::

-   If you include the 'Exclude' column, the `% of year` won't adjust to total 100%.
+   If you include the 'Exclude' column, the `% of year` will rescale included run to total 100%.

 **Example of a Probabilities Input**